Docs

 Additional Stylesheets

 It can be useful to split CSS into multiple stylesheets, to avoid creating a mess in the master stylesheet.
 Additional stylesheets are loaded through @import directives at the top of the master stylesheet.
-They can be placed in sub-folders if desired.
+They can be placed in sub-folders.

 @import 'colors.css';